 - Discard the email while your server processes it by SMTP time with an error message. — This option allows you to discard all emails to incorrect or nonexistent email addresses while sending back a message to the sender warning that it has not been received.

 - Forward to your system account - Each cPanel account has a system email account.
 If no default email address has been configured, all your invalid mails will end up there.
 The easiest way to access these mails is via webmail.

-- Pipe to a Program — some programs are set to have emails piped to them.
-A typical example is customer support emails, that pipe all emails into the ticketing system.
+- Pipe to a Program — You can choose to pipe the emails to a program.
+A typical use case is to pipe customer support emails into a ticketing system.

 - Discard (Not Recommended) — You can choose to discard the mails.
 This may be useful if you receive a lot of spam to random email addresses or old email address that has since been deleted.

 This is most likely because it has not been configured in WHM.
 If you are on shared hosting, you should contact your provider and ask them to enable default addresses.

 If you have Reseller Hosting, VPS, Cloud, or Dedicated, you can enable the Default Address Manager in WHM.
 You will find this under the Feature Manager’s default feature list.

 Jonathan Griffin is The Webmaster's Editor & CEO, managing day-to-day editorial operations across all our publications.
 Jonathan writes about Development, Hosting, and SEO topics for The Webmaster and The Search Review with more than nine years of experience.
 Jonathan also manages his own SEO consultancy, offering SEO developer services.
 He is an expert on site-structure, strategy, Schema, AMP, and technical SEO.
 You can find Jonathan on Twitter as @thewebmastercom.